solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 Next, add the instructions to a new transaction and send it to the network.
-This will create a Mint Account with the `MetadataPointer` and `TokenMetadata` extensions enabled and store the metadata directly on the Mint Account.
+This will create a Mint Account with the `MetadataPointer` and `TokenMetadata` extensions enabled and store the metadata on the Mint Account.

 ```javascript
 // Add instructions to new transaction